gard-projects/machine-learning/LinearRegression/README.md

 3. `predict(self, X)`: computes an estimated response given the features design matrix X, and model weights $\theta$
 4. `cost_function(self, X,y)`: computes the distance score using mean squared error (MSE), we append this loss value to our `cost_history` array
 5. `gradient(self, X, y, n)`: computes the gradient of the given cost function
-6. `r_square(self, X, y)`: computes the coefficient of determination, useful for metric for understanding how well the model performs

 Do not worry if you do not understand everything yet, we will go through each component of the list.